 The simulated time can also be specified manually.
 This means the GPS receiver will indicate the start time and date as soon as the simulation commences.
 This allows simulating any time/date in the future or past as required.
-(Note, however, that it may be necessary to perform a cold start operation on the receiver if the simulation time/date differs substantially from the receiver's last-known PNT fix.)

 To set the assigned start time, set the time mode to Assigned mode: